YottaDB/YDBDoc/ProgGuide/ioproc.rst

    server = /path/to/startyottadb
    }

-If you define the server in /etc/services, the type and port options are not needed.
-For more information, the xinetd.conf man page for more details.
+If you define the server in :code:`/etc/services`, the type and port options are not needed.
+For more information, the :code:`xinetd.conf` :code:`man` page for more details.

-If you are using inetd, add a line to /etc/inetd.conf with the sockettype "stream", protocol "tcp", and specify the "nowait" flag as in the example below, which assumes a ydbserver service is defined in /etc/services:
+If you are using :code:`inetd`, add a line to :code:`/etc/inetd.conf` with the :code:`sockettype` set to :code:`stream`, :code:`protocol` set to :code:`tcp`, and specify the :code:`nowait` flag as in the example below, which assumes a :code:`ydbserver` service is defined in :code:`/etc/services`:

 .. code-block:: none